Financial Aid Withdrawal Policy: Undergraduate Students

 Return of Title IV (Federal) Aid

 If you withdraw from the University of St. Thomas during a semester, January term or summer session, a calculation of "earned" versus "unearned" federal aid must be determined.
-This federal policy assumes you earn your aid based on how much time has elapsed in the term.
+In order to earn your financial aid, you must have attended and/or actively participated in the class(es) for which you were registered.
+This federal policy assumes you earn your aid based on how much time has elapsed in the term at the time that you stopped attending and/or participating in courses.
 If you receive federal financial aid, that aid may be reduced as a result of your withdrawal.

 There are four steps which St. Thomas must complete to comply with the federal policy:

 - We must determine the withdrawal date.

 - We must calculate the amount of earned federal aid.

 - We must return any unearned federal funds to the appropriate program(s).